 To use the chart, simply pick out an initial yield from the top row, and then a growth rate from the left column.
 The cell where they come together shows the expected yield on cost “YOC” at the end of 10 years.
 For example, a 3% initial yield growing at 10% per annum provides an expected YOC of 10.2% after ten years.
 This is close to the same result of a 5.5% initial yield growing at 1% per year.

 Here is a similar chart showing expected total returns with dividends reinvested:

-From the prior example we know a 3% yield growing at 10% produces roughly the same income as the 5.5% yield growing at 1% after a decade.
-However, this chart shows that it produces significantly more total returns for an investor, turning each dollar into $3.49 while the slower grower turns into just $1.89.
+From the earlier example we know a 3% yield growing at 10% produces roughly the same income as the 5.5% yield growing at 1% after a decade.
+However, this chart shows that it produces significantly higher total returns for an investor, turning each dollar into $3.49 while the slower grower turns into just $1.89.

-In my opinion, dividend growth investors sometimes focus too much on the dividend rather than the growth component of the equation, which can cause them to miss out on capital gains down the road.
+In my opinion, dividend growth investors sometimes focus too much on the dividend and not the growth component of the equation, which can cause them to miss out on capital gains down the road.

 Personally, I try to find companies that operate in a stable and consistently profitable manner, and can grow at a double-digit rate over long periods of time.
 These are the types of companies that can produce tremendous income potential and capital appreciation if held over multiple decades, which happens to be my investment time-frame.

 I’ve written several articles on Seeking Alpha over the years highlighting these types of investments.
 Here are a few of my favorites: